 The safety of our students, faculty, staff, and visitors is of the utmost importance to us.
-The campus Safety & Security Department is staffed by Allied Universal Security under the purview of Richard Silva, Cornell Tech's Assistant Director of Safety Security, who is responsible for campus wide safety & security.
-In addition, he works closely with and reports to Dan Cooke, Cornell Tech's Senior Director of Facilities Operations, to ensure the safety of the campus community.
-All Cornell Tech security officers are duly licensed by the New York State Department of State, however they do not possess powers of arrest.
+The campus Safety & Security Department is staffed by Allied Universal Security under the purview of Cornell Tech's Assistant Director of Safety & Security who reports to Cornell Tech's Senior Director of Facilities Operations.
+All of whom work closely together to ensure the safety of the campus community.
+Cornell Tech security officers are duly licensed by the New York State Department of State, however they do not possess powers of arrest.
 Incidents of a criminal nature are immediately reported to and investigated by the New York Police Department (NYPD).

-The Cornell Tech Safety & Security department provides 24-hour security services.
+The Cornell Tech Safety & Security Department provides 24-hour security services.
 The dispatch office is staffed 24 hours per day, is located in the lobby of the Bloomberg Center, and can be reached at 646-971-3611.
-Additionally, roving security officers regularly patrol the interior and exterior of the campus and all safety and security systems are inspected routinely on every shift.
-The Cornell Tech campus is under the jurisdiction of both the Roosevelt Island Public Safety Department and the 114th Precinct of the New York City Police Department.
+Additionally, roving security officers regularly patrol the interior and perimeter of the campus and all safety and security systems are inspected routinely on every shift.
+The Cornell Tech Campus is under the jurisdiction of both the Roosevelt Island Public Safety Department and the 114th Precinct of the New York City Police Department.